An asymptotic shape theorem for additive random linear growth models: Abstract

 \section{Abstract}

-In this note, we generalize the asymptotic shape theorem proved in~\cite{CPA} for a class of random growth models whose growth is at least and at most linear.
-In this way, we obtain asymptotic shape theorems conjectured for several models: the contact process in a randomly evolving environment~\cite{steifwar}, the oriented percolation with hostile immigration~\cite{DOP} and the bounded modified contact process~\cite{durschi}.
+In this paper, we define a class of additive random growth models whose growth is at least and at most linear and prove an asymptotic shape theorem for these models.
+This proof generalizes already known proofs for the classical contact process (\cite{harris74}, \cite{DG82}) or some of its variants (contact process on supercritical random environment\cite{GMPCRE} or contact process with aging~\cite{CPA}) and allows us to obtain conjectured asymptotic shape theorems for Richardson's model with stirring and the contact process with stirring~\cite{MMS}.